DreadBoy/the-great-awakening/source/_posts/oldtown.md

 * Roasted Mutton and Soft Cheese, Tankard of Cider (11 cp)
 * Hazelnut Bread and Bitter Cheese, Mug of Stout (3 cp)

-#### Quest board
-Requires further examination.

 ### The Ruby Hammer
 Modest wooden building, with a reinforced wooden door.
-Accomodations consist of several wooden cots in the cellar and straw mats near the hearth.
+Accommodations consist of several wooden cots in the cellar and straw mats near the hearth.

 #### Location
 On Grove Side, in an adventurers district of noisy inns and wandering bards.
 The street outside is crowded with a procession of beggars.